Donald Pleasence: Early life

+Until 1941, he worked in repertory theatre.
+Until leaving rep, he had a rebellious nature, and often upset theatre directors and managers, leading to him being dismissed.

 Second World War

 In December 1939, Pleasence initially refused conscription into the British Armed Forces, registering as a conscientious objector, but changed his stance in autumn 1940, after the attacks upon London by the Luftwaffe, and volunteered with the Royal Air Force.
-He served as aircraft wireless-operator with No. 166 Squadron in Bomber Command, with which he flew almost sixty raids against the Axis over occupied Europe.
+He served as aircraft wireless-operator with No. 166 Squadron in Bomber Command, with which he flew almost sixty raids against the Axis Powers over occupied Europe.

-On 31 August 1944, his Lancaster NE112 was shot down during an attack on Agenville, and he was captured and imprisoned in the German prisoner-of-war camp Stalag Luft I. Pleasence produced and acted in many plays for the entertainment of his fellow captives.
+On 31 August 1944, his Lancaster NE112 was shot down during an attack on Agenville, France, and he was captured and imprisoned in the German prisoner-of-war camp Stalag Luft I. Pleasence produced and acted in many plays for the entertainment of his fellow captives.

-After the war and his release, he was discharged from the RAF in 1946.
+After the war and his release, he was discharged from the RAF in 1946 as a Flight lieutenant.

+Years later, he used his experiences in POW camps in his role in The Great Escape.
+While filming the movie, Pleasence kindly offered advice to director John Sturges, to which he was politely asked to keep his "opinions" to himself.
+Later, when another actor on set informed Sturges that Pleasence was actually imprisoned in a German POW camp, Sturges requested his technical advice and input on historical accuracy from that point forward.

 Acting career

 Returning to acting after the war, Pleasence resumed working in repertory theatre companies in Birmingham and Bristol.

+His first production was The Brothers Karamazov, where he played the interrogator Mavriky, when one of the actors was ill at the Lyric Theatre (Hammersmith).
+It was his first 'unpleasant' acting role.
+He joined Birmingham Rep, where stayed for two years, then the Bristol Old Vic.
+He toured the US in 1950.

 In the 1950s, Pleasence's stage work included performing as Willie Mossop in a 1952 production of Hobson's Choice at the Arts Theatre, London and as Dauphin in Jean Anouilh's The Lark (1956).
 In 1960, Pleasence gained excellent notices as the tramp in Harold Pinter's The Caretaker at the Arts Theatre, a role he would again play in a 1990 revival.
 Other stage work in the 1960s included Anouilh's Poor Bitos (1963–64) and Robert Shaw's The Man in the Glass Booth (1967), for which he won the London Variety Award for Stage Actor of the Year in 1968.
 Pleasence's later stage work included performing in a double bill of Pinter plays, The Basement and Tea Party, at the Duchess Theatre in 1970.